 Captain Mowbray Thomson in his Story of Cawnpore relates that on the 21st day of the siege, the firing of the pickets ceased for a time.
 The outlook man on the crow's nest of the intrenchment, scanned around him for the cause of this unusual lull.
 Presently he called aloud, "There is a woman coming across."
-At first she was supposed to be a spy in the garb of an English woman, and one of the soldiers was about to shoot her, "When," continues Mowbray Thomson, "I knocked down his arm, and saved her life.
+At first she was supposed to be a spy in the garb of an English woman, and one of the soldiers was about to shoot her.
+"When," continues Mowbray Thomson, "I knocked down his arm, and saved her life.
 She had a child at her breast, but was so imperfectly dressed as to be without shoes and stockings.
 I lifted her over the barricade in a fainting condition, when I recognised her as Mrs. Greenway. . . .
-She handed me a letter.... on the 23rd June and stayed

-Shepherd and others give the version that the Nana's letter was brought to the intrenchment by Mrs. Jacobi. in my picket, though all the time eager to return to her little children whom her brutal captor had retained as hostages. . .
+She handed me a letter\.... on the 23rd June ..... and stayed in my picket, though all the time eager to return to her little children whom her brutal captor had retained as hostages. . . .
 She cried most bitterly while communicating her wrongs, and returned at night to the Nana's camp, bearing the message that his letter was being considered."